3 External Factors that Influence Sales Transformation

 Learn 3 important external factors that lead to B2B Sales Transformation and how you can bring your sales functions to the next level.

 The rapid movement of digital transformation has affected so many businesses and organizations, with sales functions often being impacted the most.
 As much as 65% of sales organizations find sales productivity as their top challenge and most think that they do not have the right sales talent.
 While in some cases it may be true, this notion neglects external influence.
 We have studied the sales function and researched the critical factors that allow sellers to be successful in this rapidly changing sales landscape.
 It turns out, we have isolated 3 macro-dynamics that are dramatically affecting the performance of sales teams and determined that accounting for these dynamics can dramatically improve the performance of sellers.
 In fact, it is these three dynamics that are at the heart of the sales transformation so many organizations desire.

 - A rapidly changing external environment that relies on data, analytics, and technology in new ways.

-- Customer behavior that has evolved quickly, requiring a shift in the way that sellers partner and collaborate with buyers.
+- Customer behavior has evolved quickly, requiring a shift in the way that sellers partner and collaborate with buyers.

 - New foundational requirements that are essential for sales success.